wasmerio/old-docs.wasmer.io/docs/wapm/getting-started.md

 ## **Commands**

-Commands (not to be confused with *wapm-cli* subcommands) are a feature that enables easily executing wasm code from a wapm package.
+Commands (not to be confused with *wapm-cli* subcommands) are a feature that enables easily executing WASM code from a wapm package.

 Commands are what allows one to call the `run` subcommand, like above when running `wapm run cowsay hello wapm!`.